bbeniston/php-coding/coding-guidelines.md

     * [Swagger](http://swagger.io/open-source-integrations/) is the tool which we are using to create the documentation and sandbox feature for the app developers in order for them to check and understand the web-services.

 ## Database
-The team should stick to any of the following:
+The team should follow any of the following:
-* **Default ORM/DBA** followed by the framework.
+* Default **ORM/DBA** used by the framework.

 * For the Framework-less Project:
   1. **PDO** (PHP Data Object)
-  * **Mysqli** (Object Oriented pattern is preffered)
+  * **Mysqli**

 * Stored Procedure should be used when multiple query operations are to be done in a single transaction which could decrease the traffic between the Apache and Mysql servers.

-* The default character set of the text fields/table should be utf8_general_ci
+* The default character set of the text fields/table should be utf8_general_ci.

-* Innodb should be the database storage engine
+* Innodb should be the database storage engine.

-* Make sure the DBA/ORM of you framework handles the SQL Injection wisely.
+* Make sure the DBA/ORM of the framework handles the SQL Injection wisely.

 ## Website Hosting
 The developer should make sure s/he understand what s/he is doing in the hosting server provided by the client.